georgetown-cs-edu/chirpy/README.md

 * You can specify a maximum length for Chirps, but it must be at least 128 characters.

+* Your instantiation of Chirpy should save state.
+This can be done either via a database (I recommend using [SQLite](https://www.sqlitetutorial.net/sqlite-java/)) or file I/O.  In short, when you restart Chirpy, the users, posts, etc. should all still exist.

 ## Extra Features